 Lithium-ion battery made by Samsung can provide 7 miles on a single charge.
 This is with regenerative braking that’s built-into the board.
 It’s a small battery, and mileage could be better, but you can’t have it all with such a small board.

-Deck is made out of Canadian Maple wood, and supported by aircraft grade aluminum frame.
+The deck is made out of Canadian Maple wood and supported by an aircraft-grade aluminum frame.
 It can hold up to 220 lbs of weight.
 Board can be controlled using a dedicated remote control, which has 3 work ride modes (they change top speed).
 There is also a phone app (iOS and Android) that can be used to sync up your phone to the board and monitor top speed, distance traveled, battery level, etc.

 With a price tag of $699, BLINK S is the perfect board for inner-city commuters and students.
 There’s now even a “back to school” discount, 20% off.
 It’s very portable, has decent enough weight restriction, and top speed.
 The only thing where it’s lacking is the range.
 Still, if you’re looking for a top-tier portable electric skateboard, ACTON BLINK S is for you.